btwiuse/codex-go/README.md

 # Codex-Go

 A Go port of the OpenAI Codex CLI - a lightweight coding agent that runs in your terminal.
+4/18/2025 : WIP This project is under heavy development.
+Working on releasing a working build shortly with an updated read me

+- making it MCP server
+- Library
+- parity with original CODEX

 ## Overview